 - 15 mg/0.5 mL

-Typically, your doctor will start you on a low dosage of Mounjaro to manage blood sugar levels in type 2 diabetes.
-Then, they’ll adjust your dosage over time to reach the amount that’s right for you.
-Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.
+Typically, your doctor will start you on a low dosage of Mounjaro and will adjust your dosage over time.
+They’ll ultimately prescribe the smallest dosage that provides the desired effect.

-The following information describes dosages that are commonly used or recommended.
+The following information describes the dosage that’s commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
-Your doctor will determine the best dosage to fit your needs.

 Dosage for type 2 diabetes